aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

     Make sure you copy the website url, not the git url, and paste it into your browser

-    **If you see the application error page, or if your site has issues starting, type `heroku logs --tail` into your command line in order to debug what may have gone wrong.**
+    **If you see the application error page, or if your site has issues starting, type `dokku logs --tail` into your command line in order to debug what may have gone wrong.**
   </details>

 ---